Topuzdag

 Needs Assessment

-• (Identify existing AV equipment and analyze if this equipment can be re-used)
+(Identify existing Audio equipment and analyze if this equipment can be re-used)

-• Create design input on any existing or new furniture to be used as part of AV scope
+Create design input on any existing or new furniture to be used as part of Audio scope

 Design & Planning

-• Seismic Requirements for AV Racks and/or Ceiling Mounted Equipment
+Seismic Requirements for Audio Racks and/or Ceiling Mounted Equipment

 Phase Two: